I don’t know about you, but when I hear the word (s)shuttle I think about a

 $ sudo pip install sshuttle

-Even better, you might want to install sshuttle
+Even better, you might want to install sshuttle with

-There are different options for harnessing sshuttle
+There are different options for harnessing sshuttle and you have to choose

 according to your personal needs.

 Let’s explore some typical cases.
-From now on, I assume the user user
+From now on, I assume the user user does

-exist on the remote server yourserver
+exist on the remote server yourserver.

 Forwarding all traffic